OBDILCI

 Initially, MECILDI will be able to shed light on the actual prevalence of English on the web by using the same technique as W3Techs, but without the significant bias inherent in those data.
 Subsequently, MECILDI will provide original, targeted results capable of guiding, on a factual basis, digital strategies and public policies for languages and multilingualism in cyberspace, beginning with the linguistic domains of the languages of France.

 The project is currently supported by the DGLFLF.
-This support has enabled the development of an initial, simpler version that focuses on the most common technique for multilingual websites (the hreflang attribute) and relies on data extrapolation.
+This support has enabled the development of an initial and simpler version that focuses on the most common technique for multilingual websites (the hreflang attribute) and relies on data extrapolation.
 This version is currently being tested and should yield initial results in the coming weeks.
 Greater support is needed to develop the full version capable of identifying all multilingual techniques on websites and extracting their linguistic distribution—a major technical challenge.

 In any case, the method and its results will be detailed in an article published in a peer-reviewed scientific journal.
 The results will most likely definitively confirm the findings of OBDILCI, which estimate that the percentage of web pages in English globally falls within the 20%–27% range (see the study presented at the UNESCO/LT4ALL meeting in 2025).